Norton A. Schwartz

-Norton Allan Schwartz (born 14 December 1951) is a retired United States Air Force general who served as the 19th Chief of Staff of the Air Force from 12 August 2008, until his retirement in 2012.
+Norton Allan Schwartz (born 14 December 1951) is a retired United States Air Force general who served as the 19th chief of staff of the Air Force from 12 August 2008, until his retirement in 2012.
 He previously served as commander, United States Transportation Command from September 2005 to August 2008.
 He is currently the president and CEO of the Institute for Defense Analyses, serving since 2 January 2020.

-Background
+Early life

-Schwartz grew up in Toms River, New Jersey, The first Jewish Chief of Staff of the Air Force, Schwartz was a member of the U.S. Air Force Academy Jewish choir before his 1973 graduation.
-In 2004, Schwartz was awarded the Jewish Community Center's Military Leadership Award.
-In accepting the award, Schwartz said he was "proud to be identified as Jewish as well as an American military leader."
+Schwartz grew up in Toms River, New Jersey, the son of Simon Schwartz who owned and operated Charney's office supply store in town.
+He graduated from Toms River High School (now South) in 1969 and played as an end on the school's football team during its 1968 9-0 undefeated season.

 Military career

-Schwartz graduated from the United States Air Force Academy in 1973.
+After high school, Schwartz attended the United States Air Force Academy, graduating in 1973.
+While a cadet, he sang in the Academy's Jewish choir.
 He is an alumnus of the National War College, a member of the Council on Foreign Relations, and a 1994 Fellow of the Massachusetts Institute of Technology's Seminar XXI.
-He has served as commander of the U.S. Special Operations Command Pacific, as well as Alaskan Command, Alaskan North American Aerospace Defense Command Region and the 11th Air Force.

 Schwartz is a USAF Command Pilot with more than 4,400 flying hours in a variety of aircraft.
 He has flown C-130 Hercules and MC-130 Combat Talon I and Combat Talon II aircraft and MH-53 Pave Low III and Pave Low IV, and MH-60 Black Hawk and Pave Hawk special ops helicopters.
 His operational background goes back to the final days of the Vietnam War; at the time, he was a crew member taking part in the 1975 airlift evacuation of Saigon.
-By 1991 he was chief of staff of the Joint Special Operations Task Force for Northern Iraq during the first Gulf War.
-He participated as a crew member in the 1975 airlift evacuation of Saigon, and in 1991 served as chief of staff of the Joint Special Operations Task Force for Northern Iraq in operations Desert Shield and Desert Storm.
+In 1991 he served as chief of staff of the Joint Special Operations Task Force for Northern Iraq in operations Desert Shield and Desert Storm.
 In 1997, he led the Joint Task Force that prepared for the noncombatant evacuation of U.S. citizens in Cambodia.
 On January 12, 2000, Schwartz was promoted to lieutenant general and received his third-star upon assuming the command of Alaskan Command and Eleventh Air Force.